Frequently Asked Questions

 When you first come into church you will be welcomed by some of our congregation who will give you a service book and hymn book.
 You can choose anywhere to sit.
 There are no reserved seats.
 You might like to sit part way back in the church so that you can follow what the people in front of you are doing.
 Our congregation is very friendly and welcoming so let someone know that this is your first time in church and they will be happy to help you understand what's going on.

-The service will include readings from the Bible, and prayers, and the Vicar or Curate will give a talk (sermon) based on what the Bible readings have been about.
+The service will include readings from the Bible, and prayers, and the Priest will give a talk (sermon) based on what the Bible readings have been about.

-Half way through the service there will be another hymn, during which a collection will be taken.
-At the same time, the bread and wine for communion will be taken up to the altar.
+Half way through the service there will be another hymn, during which money that has been donated will be taken to the altar for blessing.

 The second part of the service is the communion.
-The Vicar and Curate will read special parts of the service which explain how Jesus blessed the bread and wine and gave it to his disciples.
-We follow Jesus' example by blessing our bread and wine which is then given to the people in church.
+The Priest will read special parts of the service which explain how Jesus blessed the bread and wine and gave it to his disciples.
+We follow Jesus' example by blessing our bread and wine.
+The priest takes communion first, then it is given to the people in church.
+Following the Covid pandemic, we are currently only receiving the bread and not the wine.
 Anyone who usually takes communion in their own church can take communion at St Stephen's.
 However, if you have never been to church before or you don't usually take communion, we encourage you to go up to the altar with the rest of the congregation for a special blessing.
 If you keep your hands below the altar rail, the Vicar will know that you are not taking the bread and wine.

 The final part of the service is giving thanks.

-After the end of the service, people will often stand around chatting.
-On the first Sunday of each month we have refreshments available and a chance for you to get to know some of the people there.
-We are a small congregation so you will soon get to know everyone.
+After the end of the service, we usually have refreshments available and this is a chance for you to get to know some of the people there.
+We are a friendly congregation so you will soon get to know people and feel at home.

 What is prayer and how do I do it?